Leone25/pdf-explained/docs/object-types.md

     /Contents [4 0 R] % Defining the contents of the page(text, art, ...)
 >>
 ```
 This is a page object as it's defined by the key `/Type`.
-There are many of this and that's what we are going to focus on in this article, we are going to learn which types exist, what they do and what other keys they accept because of this.
+There are many functions an object could perform, we are going to learn which types exist, what they do and what data they contain.

 ### Index
  - [Trailer](#trailer)